Introduction to Logistic Regression using Scikit learn

 Check this Intellipaat Data Science Full Course video :

-Evaluating the Logistic Model with Confusion Matrix
+Evaluate the Logistic Regression Model with Scikit learn Confusion Matrix

 One very common way of assessing the model is the confusion matrix.
 What does this confusion matrix do?
 Well, the confusion matrix would show the number of correct and incorrect predictions made by a classification model compared to the actual outcomes from the data.